 Provide Butterfly Puddling Stations

 Butterflies seek shallow puddles in the garden not only as a source of drinking water, but also as a way to obtain vital minerals.
 In fact, the Cloudless Sulphur and the Sleepy Orange butterfly may congregate en masse in muddy areas, in bog gardens, or with the partridge pea plant where they use the plant as a host for their larvae.
 Look for this puddling behavior in the hottest part of the day, and keep your soil free of chemicals that can harm sensitive butterflies.
 A shallow dish filled with pebbles or sand and water can act as a valuable drinking station on hot days.

 Avoid Pesticides That Harm Butterflies

 When it comes to pest control, butterfly gardeners must tread lightly.
 Most pesticides will harm or kill butterflies (as well as other beneficial pollinators like bees and parasitic wasps).
-Even organic pest control options like insect soap or neem oil can kill butterflies or disrupt their feeding and mating habits.
+Even organic pest control options like insecticidal soap or neem oil can kill butterflies or disrupt their feeding and mating habits.
 However, this doesn't mean you have to hand your flowers over to the aphids.
-Minimize pesticide effects by shielding flowers from sprays and powders.
 Only use pesticides to treat insect outbreaks, not as a preventative treatment.
-Finally, try non-pesticide insect controls, like floating row covers, jets of water to blast away small insects, and hand-picking for large insects like beetles.
+Finally, try non-pesticide insect controls, like floating row covers, jets of water to blast away small insects, and hand-picking large insects like beetles.